userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## Mac Device Enrollment Profile

-*The Device Enrollment Profile is created by the MDM and synchronised with Apple Business Manager or Apple School Manager to enable the Automated Device Enrolment process.
+*The Device Enrollment Profile is created by the Device Management Service and synchronised with Apple Business Manager or Apple School Manager to enable the Automated Device Enrolment process.
 A Device Enrollment Profile is created and assigned to one or more devices.
-Upon activation that profile will be installed on the device which will provide certificates and the URL of the MDM that will manage the device.
+Upon activation that profile will be installed on the device which will provide certificates and the URL of the Device Management Service that will manage the device.
 A list of Setup Assistant items to hide from the user is also provided.*

-*Intune Service Realease 2507 introduced LAPS for macOS and the ability to create the first interactive user as a Standard User*
+*Intune Service Release 2507 introduced LAPS for macOS and the ability to create the first interactive user as a Standard User*
 <br>

 In the **Intune UI**